kuzzleio/documentation/src/sdk-reference/cpp/1/protocol/remove-listener/index.md

 ---
 layout: sdk.html.hbs
 title: removeListener
-description: Remove a listener to an event
+description: Removes a listener from an event
 ---

 # removeListener

-Removes a listener to an event.
+Removes a listener from an event.

 ## Signature